Table of Contents

 The following objects, exposed by the Call Stored Procedure (OLEDB) step, can be consumed by the above tools:

-- Recordset — If an Input Recordset has been selected from a previous task step, this is supplied as the RecordSource to the consuming task.
+- RecordSource — If an Input Recordset has been selected (see General tab), this contains the columns included in the recordset

-- Memory Definitions — Displays a list of Memory Definitions created for the step and the columns to be memorised for each one.
-Double-click on Memory Definition to edit the details.
+- Memory Definitions — If configured, this is a list of Memory Definitions created for the step and the recordset columns to be memorised for each one

 The Call Stored Procedure (OLEDB) tool requires the following: